pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDefiningClasses.rst

 type, we will do so with a new class which will provide the blueprint or template for all of the objects of that type.

-Four key principles are associated with object-oriented programming: abstraction, encapsulation, inheritance, and polymorphism.
+Four key principles are associated with object-oriented programming:
+    1) abstraction
+    2) encapsulation
+    3) inheritance
+    4) polymorphism

 We will highlight each principle via examples.

 A ``Fraction`` Class